EU Cyber Summit 2018 Mission

-Each year we choose a particular mission or theme for the Cyber Threat Summit.
+Each year we choose a particular mission or theme for the EU Cyber Summit.
 This year our mission is “Protecting the Global Financial Sector”.

 Cyber risks are increasing in sophistication, frequency, and persistence.
 They are growing more dangerous and diverse, threatening to disrupt our interconnected global financial systems and the organisations that operate and support those entities.
 Small, medium and large entities across the entire financial sector are being targeted.
 As customers and users of those systems, we also share a collective responsibility to utilise them in a secure way.

-The geopolitical aspects of many of today’s cyber threats means the reality is financial institutions are in the cross hairs of nation state or nation state supported threat actors.
+The geopolitical aspects of many of today’s cyber threats means that in reality the financial institutions are in the cross hairs of nation state or nation state supported threat actors.
 In May, the NCSC (National Cyber Security Centre UK) issued a stark warning to businesses that they should prepare for further Russian attacks based on the deteriorating relationship between the UK and Russia following the Salisbury poisonings.

-All of this whilst there is a demand to deliver a higher level of trust and privacy to customers and business partners.
-This all adds to the challenge facing the board.
+This is all while there is a demand to deliver a higher level of trust and privacy to customers and business partners.
+All of this adds to the challenge facing the board.

-These challenges are growing and at this year’s European Cyber Threat Summit we will outline how business leaders, cyber security professionals and those that support the sector can deal with these aspects.
+These challenges are growing and at this year’s EU Cyber Summit, we will outline how business leaders, cyber security professionals and those that support the sector can deal with these aspects.

 From a strategic, operational and technical perspective our delegates will learn how to employ cutting edge and innovate solutions with best practice.

-“It Takes a Network to Defeat a Network” and at this year’s European Cyber Threat Summit we will bring together a network of industry peers, experts, thought leaders and innovators that can help the global financial sector deal with the cyber challenge.
+“It Takes a Network to Defeat a Network” and at this year’s EU Cyber Summit we will bring together a network of industry peers, experts, thought leaders and innovators that can help the global financial sector deal with the cyber challenge.

 “The Global Financial Sector is Under Attack.
 Ten years after the financial crisis, cyber resilience is now the new priority.”

-Be part of the solution, join us on Oct 24th in Dublin for the European Cyber Threat Summit 2018.
+Be part of the solution.
+Join us on Oct 24th in Dublin for the EU Cyber Summit 2018.